Let us discuss how to configure JDeveloper in our system, we are here discussing in Windows environment stepwise.

 Responsibility Key: Responsibility key of the Application Short Name.

 The below figure shows the example showing DBC file path, User Name, Password, Application Short Name, Responsibility Key.
-Just have a look into the picture.
+Just have a look at the picture.

 Finally click on OK button, so that we finished our JDeveloper Configuration process.